Because God loves a slow-cooker, even if your board wants a microwave.

 You’ve completed the Free Bible Study!

-Below is a preview of this week’s paid sermon content, so you can see how the material is organized, presented, and prepared to support pastors, teachers, and lay speakers throughout the week.
+Below is a preview of this week’s paid Pastor Essentials Sermon Content, so you can see how the material is organized, presented, and prepared to support pastors, teachers, and lay speakers throughout the week.

 The Sermon: The Kingdom’s Grand Design